Ormica-LLC/mbh/src/pages/index.md

     subtitle: >-
       I Buy Houses in any condition, it doesn't matter if your house is newer, or if it's over 100 years old and may need $100,000 in repairs.
-There are no commission, no fees, or obligation whatsoever.
+There are no commissions, no fees, or obligations whatsoever.
 Give me a call, I am here to help!
     actions:
       - label: Call Now 305-300-0496